 Mullvad was historically tight-lipped about the number of servers it offers as well as the city locations where those servers reside.
 In recent years the company opened up about this data, confirming around 300 active nodes in over 30 locations around the world, including major areas such as the Netherlands, Germany, Sweden, Canada, Japan, Australia and the United States.

 NordVPN has a reputation for running one of the largest server networks in the business, and the company is never shy about promoting that.
-The number is always shifting, but at the time of writing NordVPN operates over 5,300 servers in 61 different countries, easily making it one of the largest networks anyone can get access to.
+The number is always shifting, but at the time of writing NordVPN operates over 5,800 servers in 59 countries, easily making it one of the largest networks anyone can get access to.
 This massive number of nodes covers every continent except Antarctica, and it means you’ll never have any problems finding a connection to suit your needs.

 In addition to its sheer numbers, NordVPN also leverages these servers to provide unique features for its users.
 This includes protection against DDoS attacks, double encryption, dedicated IP addresses, and onion over VPN routing, all of which are usable by connecting to dedicated nodes around the world.